 The blended (year-over-year) revenue growth rate for Q1 2019 is 5.3%.
 If 5.3% is the final growth rate for the quarter, it will tie the mark the lowest revenue growth rate for the index since Q2 2017 (also 5.3%).
-Nine of the eleven sectors are reporting year-over-year growth in revenues, led by the Health Care and Communication Services sectors.
-Two sectors are reporting a year-over-year decline in revenues, led by Information Technology sector.
+Nine of the eleven sectors are reporting (or have reported) year-over-year growth in revenues, led by the Health Care and Communication Services sectors.
+Two sectors are reporting (or have reported) a year-over-year decline in revenues, led by Information Technology sector.

-Health Care: Cigna and CVS Lead Growth on Easy Comparisons to Year-Ago Pre-Merger Revenues
+Health Care: Cigna and CVS Led Growth on Easy Comparisons to Year-Ago Pre-Merger Revenues

-The Health Care sector is reporting the highest (year-over-year) revenue growth of all eleven sectors at 13.7%.
-At the industry level, all six industries in this sector are reporting revenue growth for the quarter.
-One of these six industries is reporting double-digit growth in revenues: Health Care Providers & Services (19%).
+The Health Care sector reported the highest (year-over-year) revenue growth of all eleven sectors at 13.7%.
+At the industry level, all six industries in this sector reported revenue growth for the quarter.
+One of these six industries reported double-digit growth in revenues: Health Care Providers & Services (19%).

-At the company level, Cigna and CVS Health are the largest contributors to revenue growth for the sector.
-However, the revenue growth rates for both companies are being boosted by apples-to-oranges comparisons of post-merger revenues to pre-merger revenues.
-The actual revenue reported by Cigna for Q1 2019 (\$33.43 billion) reflects the combined revenues of Cigna and Express Scripts, while the actual revenue for Q1 2018 (\$11.38 billion) reflects the standalone revenue for Cigna.
-The actual revenue reported by CVS Health for Q1 2019 (\$61.65 billion) reflects the combined revenues of CVS Health and Aetna, while the actual revenue for Q1 2018 (\$45.69 billion) reflects the standalone revenue for CVS Health.
-These apples-to-oranges comparisons are the main reason Cigna and CVS Health are the largest contributors to revenue growth for the sector.
+At the company level, Cigna and CVS Health were the largest contributors to revenue growth for the sector.
+However, the revenue growth rates for both companies were boosted by apples-to-oranges comparisons of post-merger revenues to pre-merger revenues.
+The actual revenue reported by Cigna for Q1 2019 (\$33.43 billion) reflected the combined revenues of Cigna and Express Scripts, while the actual revenue for Q1 2018 (\$11.38 billion) reflected the standalone revenue for Cigna.
+The actual revenue reported by CVS Health for Q1 2019 (\$61.65 billion) reflected the combined revenues of CVS Health and Aetna, while the actual revenue for Q1 2018 (\$45.69 billion) reflected the standalone revenue for CVS Health.
+These apples-to-oranges comparisons are the main reason Cigna and CVS Health were the largest contributors to revenue growth for the sector.
 If these companies were excluded, the blended revenue growth rate for the sector would fall to 6.3% from 13.7%.

-Communication Services: 2 of 4 Industries Reporting Double-Digit Growth
+Communication Services: 2 of 4 Industries Reported Double-Digit Growth

-The Communication Services sector is reporting the second highest (year-over-year) revenue growth of all eleven sectors at 12.1%.
-At the industry level, all four industries in this sector are reporting revenue growth.
+The Communication Services sector reported the second highest (year-over-year) revenue growth of all eleven sectors at 12.1%.
+At the industry level, all four industries in this sector reported revenue growth.
 Two of these four industries reported double-digit revenue growth: Interactive Media & Services (18%) and Media (12%).